-All readings and documents for this course (except the textbook) can be accessed through the Canvas website or via hyperlinks in the syllabus schedule.
+All readings and documents for this course can be accessed through the Canvas website or via hyperlinks in the syllabus schedule.
 Messages will be sent by me via Canvas, so make sure you have email notifications for Canvas messages activated.